 First meal 'Suhur'

-During Ramadan the devout Muslims wake up before dawn and eat their first meal also called Suhur or sehri.
+During Ramadan the devout Muslims wake up before dawn and eat their first meal also called Suhoor or sehri.
 Since it is the only meal consumed till sunset, it has to be rich in protein.
-People are required to drink as much water as they can till dawn so the body remains hydrated throughout the day.
-As dawn breaks and fast begins and then people abstain from consuming anything.
+People are required to drink as much water as they can till dawn, so the body remains hydrated throughout the day.
+As dawn breaks and fast begins, people abstain from consuming anything.

 Fasting from Dawn till Dusk